For my IRCC spousal sponsorship application, what is a common-law partner?

 - Is 18 years old or older, and

-That means living together for one year without any long periods where you did not see each other.
-Either partner may have left the home for work or business travel, family obligations, and so on.
-However, that separation must have been temporary and short.
+- Has been living with you for at least 12 consecutive months.
+That means you have been living together continuously for one year, without any long periods apart.
+One of you may have left the home for work or business travel, family obligations, and so on.
+That separation must have been temporary and short.

 Thank you for your feedback.

 Please use Web form only if: